 If you notice your chain skips or slips between gears, or there is a delay between the time you shift and when your gears respond, then it may be time to replace your cassette.
 These issues can be caused by worn-out teeth on the cogs, which can make it harder for your chain to grip and stay in place.
 Therefore, if you want to keep enjoying smooth and efficient shifting on your mountain bike, it’s important to keep an eye out for these warning signs and replace your cassette in a timely manner.

-You may also like: How to Easily Replace Brake Cables on a Mountain Bike
+You may also like: How to Score a High-Quality Mountain Bike for Cheap: A Beginner’s Guide

 Preventing Damage to your Cassette Mountain Bike